moskewcz/boda/INSTALL.md

     pyif-no-python-stub.o -python
     ...

-In this case, usage of a stub allows for main() to unconditionally call a boda's python init function (py_init()) and thus avoids the usage of #ifdef'd code depending on if python support is enabled.
-Instead, by linking either the real or stub version of the object, and thus of py_init(), we use the linker to manage feature dependencies.
+In general, usage of stubs allows for boda to unconditionally call some function.
+In this case, the boda python init function (py_init()) is always called from main().
+This avoids the usage of #ifdef'd code depending on if python support is enabled.
+Instead, by linking either the real or stub version of the object, and thus of the py_init() function, we use the linker to manage optional feature dependencies.

-The final result of obj_list processing will be written to the file `obj/dependencies.make`, and can be inspected like any makefile.
+The final result of obj_list processing will be written to the file `obj/dependencies.make`.
+This file is included in the root makefile, and can be inspected like any regular makefile.

 #### Notes on caffe support: short version: you probably want `[caffe disable]`

 Enabling the `[caffe]` build stanza is *not* required for Boda to read caffe prototxt files.
 Boda includes its own copy of the caffe protobuf message description file (`caffe.proto`) along with some small amount of copied and modified caffe protobuf related code (in `update_proto.cpp`), both in the boda/src/ext directory.
-Using these files that are part of boda, 'basic' caffe support is controlled by the `[caffe_pb]` build stanza, which, unlike the `[caffe]` stanza, probably should *not* be disabled, since many modes rely on it for reading input nets in caffe format.
+Using just these files that are included in the boda distribution, 'basic' caffe support is controlled by the `[caffe_pb]` build stanza, which, unlike the `[caffe]` stanza, probably should *not* be disabled, since many modes rely on it for reading input nets in caffe protobuf format.
 Enabling `[caffe]` is only required if you desire using boda to use caffe to run nets *from inside boda* (a franken-middleware-mode, if you will), which is useful for certain forms of testing and profiling.
 If you do enable `[caffe]` support, you must ensure that Boda's caffe.proto agrees with the one from the caffe build you choose.
 I maintain a fork of caffe with a few patches applied to aid in integration with boda.